 In 1983, Georg Schima graduated from the University of Vienna (Doctor juris).
-In 1990, he passed the bar examination with distinction and he has since graduated with a Master Degree of European and International Business Law from the University St. Gallen (2009).
-Since 1993, Georg has been a partner at the Vienna law firm Kunz Schima Wallentin and heads the firm's Labour and Employment Law Practice, which is one of the top employment law practices in Austria.
+In 1990, he passed the bar examination with distinction.
+Georg Schima graduated with a Master Degree of European and International Business Law in 2009 from the University St. Gallen.
+Since 1993, he has been a partner at the Vienna law firm Kunz Schima Wallentin and heads the firm's Labour and Employment Law Practice, which is one of the top employment law practices in Austria.

 Georg Schima has written numerous well-known and respected publications.
-He is also in frequent demand as a speaker at professional training seminars on employment, labour, and corporate law and honorary professor for corporate law and labour and employment law at the Vienna University of Economics and Business Administration.
+He is also in frequent demand as a speaker at professional training seminars on employment, labour, and corporate law and is an honorary professor for corporate law and labour and employment law at the Vienna University of Economics and Business Administration.